Operating Procedures and Guidelines

 ISO New England uses both verbal and electronic communications to provide centrally located, real-time direction on the electrical output of each of its 300-plus resources.
 ISO New England also coordinates maintenance activities of the generators and the transmission system to ensure that the flow of electricity is not disrupted by a planned or unexpected outage of a facility.

-To assist ISO New England in operating the New England bulk power system, there are five sub-regional control centers, called Local Control Centers (LCC) operated by transmission companies.
+To assist ISO New England in operating the New England bulk power system, there are six sub-regional control centers, called Local Control Centers (LCC) operated by transmission companies.
 Like ISO New England, these facilities are staffed 24 hours a day by operators who monitor the real-time production and flow of electricity.
 The LCCs work in conjunction with the ISO to ensure reliable transmission operations within their sub-regions.
 They also serve as backup to perform certain critical ISO New England functions.
 The ISO also coordinates its activities with neighboring bulk power system operators to protect the reliability of the interconnected systems.

 To ensure minute-to-minute reliability of the bulk power system, there are requirements for maintaining an adequate reserve of electricity supply, commonly referred to as the "operating reserve."
 This means that the operators simultaneously ensure that there is enough electricity to meet the real-time demand of the New England region and maintain an adequate reserve of resources to be called upon to replace any generating source or transmission line that unexpectedly goes out of service.
 Electricity is generated on demand since it cannot be stored.
 Once power is generated, it must flow to a source.
 So operating reserves can be defined as a specific number of megawatts that could be called upon to generate at any given time.